38 Best Things to Do in Chicago in 2023 (By a Local)

 Whether you’re looking to splurge on a luxury meal at a Michelin-star restaurant like Alinea, wanting to indulge in Chicago-style hot dogs and deep-dish pizza, or try a cuisine you’ve never tasted before, Chicago has you covered.

-If you’re looking to really experience the city’s food scene, then I recommend booking a food tour like the one above.
+If you’re looking to really experience Chicago’s food scene, then I recommend booking a food tour like the one above.
 Or, plan your trip during the city’s famous “Taste of Chicago” food festival (2022 dates are June 11th, 18th, and 25th and July 8-10).
 No matter your taste, budget, or cuisine preference, Chicago’s food scene has something for everyone.

 👉 Pro Tip: For specific restaurant recommendations, scroll down to the “food” section of this article.